mszostok/version/docs/quick-start.md

 As you saw, in the blink of an eye, you got a powerful `version` command!
 However, this only scratches the surfaces of possible configuration options.

-See the documentation for more guidelines on how to customize the `version` command to give you exactly what you need:
+You can easily customize the `version` command and adjust it to give you exactly what you need.
+For more details, see the documentation:

 - [Usage examples](../get-started/usage)
 - [Build options](../get-started/build-ldflags)